You Can't Take It with You (play): Act Three

-Essie then brings a letter to Grandpa that's from the government.
-Grandpa had lied to the government that he was actually Martin Vanderhof Jr., and that the Martin Vanderhof the government was looking for was his father.
-This is corroborated because the family had buried the deceased milkman (who had lived with them prior to De Pinna) using Grandpa's name, since they never knew the milkman's real name.
-Grandpa's trick works, as the government tells him that they now owe him a refund, instead of him owing them taxes.
+Essie brings another letter to Grandpa from the government stating that he no longer owes them income tax.
+Grandpa reveals that he had tricked the IRS by claiming he was Martin Vanderhof Jr., and that the Martin Vanderhof they were looking for was his deceased father.
+This is corroborated because the milkman, who had lived with them prior to Mr. De Pinna, was buried under Grandpa’s name since the family never knew his real name.

 The play comes to a conclusion as the family, along with Tony and Mr. Kirby, sit down to dinner with the Grand Duchess.
 Grandpa says a touching prayer, and then they dive into the food.